llsoftsec/llsoftsecbook/book.md

 [Add more references to relevant research [166]{.issue}]{.todo}

 Pointer Authentication can also be used more widely, for example to implement a forward-edge CFI scheme, as is done in the arm64e ABI [@McCall2019].
 The Pointer Authentication instructions, however, are generic enough to also be useful in implementing more general memory safety measures, beyond CFI.
-[Mention more Pointer Authentication uses in later section, and add link here [167]{.issue}]{.todo}
+[Mention more Pointer Authentication uses in later section, and add link here [167]{.issue}]{.todo} [The use of pauth in arm64e or pauthabi should be explained in more detail, including the concepts of signing and authentication oracles [259]{.issue}]{.todo}

 #### BTI